TheEpicBlock/PolyConfig/README.md

     }
 }

-// I guess you should also be able to configure items, it won't be needed for regular use, but it might be neat for item "test:magic_sword" {
+// You can also configure items, if you need to item "test:magic_sword" {
     replacement "minecraft:diamond_sword"
     enchanted true